JillCakmak/Cakmak/_posts/2021-09-27-apples-typological-mystery.md

 ![Apple logo casually placed at a shops wall](../uploads/alisina-elyasi-t5a2h-wuvfi-unsplash.jpg "Apple logo casually placed at a shops wall; Photo by Alisina Elyasi on Unsplash")

-**What do you think is *apple* as trustworthy as its user-friendly surface?
+**What do you think?
+Is apple as trustworthy as its user-friendly surfaces?
 And did you realize what kind of typography stands next to the world-famous icon?**

 Sources: